Stone Sour

-Stone Sour is an American rock band formed in Des Moines, Iowa, in 1992.
+Stone Sour was an American rock band formed in Des Moines, Iowa, in 1992.
 The band performed for five years before disbanding in 1997.
-They reunited in 2000 and since 2015, the group has consisted of Corey Taylor (lead vocals, guitar), Josh Rand (guitar), Christian Martucci (guitar), Johny Chow (bass) and Roy Mayorga (drums).
+They reunited in 2000; since 2015, the group has consisted of Corey Taylor (lead vocals, guitar), Josh Rand (guitar), Christian Martucci (guitar), Johny Chow (bass) and Roy Mayorga (drums).
 Longtime members Joel Ekman (drums, percussion) and Shawn Economaki (bass guitar) left the band in 2006 and 2011, respectively.
 Former lead guitarist Jim Root left in 2014.
 The band has been on an indefinite hiatus since 2020.

 To date, Stone Sour has released six studio albums: Stone Sour (2002); Come What(ever) May (2006); Audio Secrecy (2010); House of Gold & Bones – Part 1 (2012); House of Gold & Bones – Part 2 (2013) and Hydrograd (2017).
 They also released a digital live album, Live in Moscow, in 2007.
-Their album, Hydrograd was released in June 2017 and is their first album to feature guitarist Christian Martucci and bassist Johny Chow.
+Their album Hydrograd was released in June 2017 and is their first album to feature guitarist Christian Martucci and bassist Johny Chow.

 Stone Sour earned the group two Grammy Award nominations, both for Best Metal Performance, for the singles "Get Inside", in 2003, and "Inhale", in 2004.
-From their album Come What(ever) May, the group received another Grammy Award nomination for Best Metal Performance for the single "30/30-150", in 2007.
+For their album Come What(ever) May, the group received another Grammy Award nomination for Best Metal Performance for the single "30/30-150", in 2007.
 The band has sold 2.1 million albums in the United States as of April 2017.

 History

 Formation and early years (1992–1997)

-Stone Sour was founded by Corey Taylor, who later became the vocalist of Slipknot, and former drummer Joel Ekman; the band's name comes from a cocktail menu at a local bar.
+Stone Sour was founded by Corey Taylor, who later became the vocalist of Slipknot, and former drummer Joel Ekman.
+The band's name comes from a cocktail menu at a local bar.
 Taylor's longtime friend Shawn Economaki joined shortly after, and filled in as the bass player.
 During these formative years, Stone Sour recorded two demo tapes, in 1993 and 1994.
 In 1995, Jim Root, who is now part of Slipknot with Taylor, joined the band.
 In 1996, this lineup recorded another demo tape, songs from which would be used in 2002 on their self-titled debut album.
 In 1997, the band went on hiatus, during which Taylor and Root spent most of their time with Slipknot, who were another up-and-coming act in Des Moines and would soon earn a record deal.